Irfanbsse2060/emails-input/tests/TEST.md

 # How to run the tests
-we are using cypress to run the tests.
+we are using cypress to test the component

 ## Make sure you have latest version of Node js (12+)